craterdog-archives/cpp-bali-hsm-prototype/README.md

 ### _Proprietary Technology_
 _The technology and source code in this project are for reference purposes only.
-It is protected by US Patent 9,853,813 and any use of either without a license from Crater Dog Technologies™ will be deemed an infringment of the patent.
+It is protected by US Patent 9,853,813 and any use of either without a license from Crater Dog Technologies™ will be deemed an infringement of the patent.
 Crater Dog Technologies™ retains full ownership of this proprietary technology._

 ### Bali Nebula™ HSM Prototype